What is Project Sensitivity?

 Project sensitivity refers to the project as a whole however key phases or components of the project (like scheduling) can also have their own sensitivity analysis.
 Project sensitivity is primarily used to choose the right approach or solution to the project’s main problems.

-It also helps rank these threats by order of importance from most to least impactful.
+It also ranks these threats by order of importance from most to least impactful.
 Then, it’s up to you and your team to prevent these issues from either coming up or derailing progress.

-A cost benefits analysis is used to estimate the pros and cons of alternative solutions for a project.
-A sensitivity analysis helps determine which of these solutions is the most viable given what we know about the rest of the project.
-A sensitivity analysis is often used to support a cost benefits analysis but it can also be done on its own.
+A cost-benefits analysis is used to estimate the pros and cons of alternative solutions for a project.
+A sensitivity analysis determines which of these solutions is the most viable given what we know about the rest of the project.
+A sensitivity analysis is often used to support a cost-benefits analysis, but can also be done independently.

-- Write an analysis of all project element dependencies.
-Project elements might cost more, become obsolete, or end up being redundant if one or more of the other elements change.
-List out all the elements then compare the entire list to one individual element at a time to see what happens to its duration, cost, and effectiveness whenever another element is affected.
-Brainstorm all of the scenarios you can think of to properly assess risk.
+- Write an analysis of all project element dependencies: Project elements might cost more, become obsolete, or become redundant if one or more of the other elements change.
+List out all the elements then compare the list to one individual element at a time to see what happens to its duration, cost, and effectiveness whenever another element is affected.

-- Determine how each of your dependencies affect the NPV.
-Compare each detailed dependency against your NPV to determine which will make the biggest difference either way.
+- Determine how each of your dependencies affect the NPV: Compare each detailed dependency against your NPV to determine which will make the most significant difference.

-If Company A manufactures dolls, a newly added 2% processing fee from their third-party stuffing wholesaler may create a 5% change in NPV to accommodate for the increased expense.
-Although you can’t plan for every possible scenario, a project sensitivity analysis can help you navigate the foreseeable future and come up with contingency plans for these and other issues before they even come up.
+If Company A manufactures dolls, a newly-added 2% processing fee from their third-party stuffing wholesaler may create a 5% change in NPV to accommodate the increased expense.
+Although you can’t plan for every possible scenario, a project sensitivity analysis can help you navigate the foreseeable future and develop contingency plans for these and other issues before they come up.